pointfreeco/swift-parsing/README.md

 * **Generality**: Ability to parse _any_ kind of input into _any_ kind of output.
 This allows you to choose which abstraction levels you want to work on based on how much performance you need or how much correctness you want guaranteed.
 For example, you can write a highly tuned parser on collections of UTF-8 code units, and it will automatically plug into parsers of strings, arrays, unsafe buffer pointers and more.

 * **Invertibility**: Ability to invert your parsers so that they are printers.
-This allows you to transform your well-structured data back into unstructured data, which is useful for serialization, sending data over the network, routing, and more.
+This allows you to transform your well-structured data back into unstructured data, which is useful for serialization, sending data over the network, [URL routing][swift-url-routing], and more.

 ---